Ozqn0/operating-systems-labs/example-10/example-10.md

-# Example 10 – POSIX Threads: Creating and Joining a Thread
+# Example 10 – Threads: Creating and Joining a Thread

 ## Purpose